rootkovska/rootkovska.github.io/contact.md

 Plus crappy 'smartphone boosters' that recover my RAM, turn bells and whistles on and off ... everything pre-installed for my courtesy.
 Making other people happy, making me crazy instead.
-And Google/Ubuntu Phone SDKs don't help much: they include a bootloader that isn't: it is the payload of another bootloader.
+And Google/Ubuntu Phone SDKs don't help much; they include in the SDK a bootloader that isn't: it is the payload of another bootloader that in turn, comes together with the bare metal.

 Garbage collection have always been a problem.

-Today it is even hard to genuinely be a nice person.
+And today it is even hard to genuinely be a nice person.
 And we have to live with it.
 Fuck off, then :)